Azure/Health-Data-and-AI-Blueprint/deployment.md

             .\deploy.ps1 -installModules
 ```

-This command validates, and installs missing PowerShell modules
+This command validates,and installs missing PowerShell modules
 that the solution requires.

 **Example 2: Deploying the solution in a test environment**